needle-mirror/com.unity.netcode/Documentation~/client-server.md

 After the worlds exist, configure the server world to listen for incoming connections and the client world to connect to the server's address and port.
 For more information about establishing the connection, refer to [Connecting server and clients](network-connection.md).

-Alternatively, you can let the bootstrap connect the worlds for you.
-If you set `ClientServerBootstrap.AutoConnectPort` to a valid port, any server world that's created listens on that port, and any client world that's created connects to `ClientServerBootstrap.DefaultConnectAddress` on that port.
+Alternatively, you can let the bootstrap connect the worlds for you, which is the default behavior: `ClientServerBootstrap.AutoConnectPort` defaults to 7979, and while it's set to a valid port any server world that's created listens on that port, and any client world that's created connects to `ClientServerBootstrap.DefaultConnectAddress` on that port.
+Set `AutoConnectPort` to 0 to disable this and manage the connection yourself.

 ## How clients and the server communicate